 Overall, the tiny but ubiquitous EGX is a SMART barrier:

-SELECTIVE: It is a selective permeability barrier that prevents cholesterol, platelets, leukocytes and other circulating blood components from sticking to vessel walls.
+SELECTIVE: It is a selectively permeable barrier that prevents cholesterol, platelets, leukocytes and other circulating blood components from sticking to vessel walls.

 MICRO-THIN: It is micro-thin – about 1,000 EGX layers would equal the thickness of one sheet of paper.